Mongol elements in Western medieval art

-Mongol elements in Western medieval art can be seen in European works of art ranging from the 13th to the 15th century.
+Mongol elements can be seen in European works of art ranging from the 13th to the 15th century.
 They encompass artistic areas such as painting and textile manufacture, and mainly consist in the European use of Mongol 'Phags-pa script in Medieval European art, as well as the representation of "Tartar" cloth and Mongol soldiers in a number of contemporary European paintings.